ClDaly2904/portfolio-project-1-html-css/docs/README.md

 - ### Future features
     - Would like to add inspirational quotes layered over existing layout to inspire users
     - Would like to add carousel made up of yoga poses to give users more inspiration, and encourage users to return to the site
     - Would like to add a 30-Day Meditation and (or) Yoga tracker/ challenge to enagage users and help them track their progress, as it can take some time for habits to form.
-People who have committed to something for 30 days are more likely to continue it.
+People who have committed to something for 30 days are more likely to continue it

 ## Deployment